-Patients with chronic liver disease (CLD) and particularly with decompensated cirrhosis (including those on the waiting list for LT) were classified as high-risk for severe COVID-19, and were, therefore, instructed to strictly self-isolate for prolonged periods of time.
-Their assessment and management were performed remotely to a significant extent, while maintaining very limited face-to-face consultations for highly selected patients that were considered at risk for CLD complications[2].
+Patients with chronic liver disease (CLD) and particularly with decompensated cirrhosis (including those on the waiting list for LT) were classified as having high risk for severe COVID-19, and were, therefore, instructed to strictly self-isolate for prolonged periods of time.
+Their assessment and management were completed remotely to a significant extent, while maintaining very limited face-to-face consultations for highly selected patients who were considered at risk for CLD complications[2].
 Procedures such as ultrasonography for hepatocellular carcinoma (HCC) surveillance or endoscopy for variceal surveillance, were deferred unless the patient was considered at high risk of HCC or variceal bleeding, respectively, and following individual risk-benefit assessment.
 The international hepatology associations [European Association for the Study of the Liver (EASL), American Association for the Study of Liver Diseases (AASLD), Asian Pacific Association for the Study of the Liver (APASL)] released promptly guidance for the management of patients with CLD, patients on the waiting lists and LT recipients[3-6].
-The guidance included strict preventive measures (i.e., vaccinations against Streptococcus pneumoniae and influenza, prophylaxis against spontaneous bacterial peritonitis) to avoid hospital attendance and/or admission.
+The guidance included strict preventive measures (i.e., vaccination against Streptococcus pneumoniae and influenza, prophylaxis against spontaneous bacterial peritonitis) to avoid hospital attendance and/or admission.
 The common denominator was avoidance of commuting and face-to-face contact unless it was considered essential.
 The caveats of no direct patient contact, in particular for patients on the waiting list, were acknowledged by clinicians, but it was felt that the risks of severe COVID-19 and death outweighed the risks associated with remote or virtual assessments[7].
 An Austrian study that included patients with CLD admitted to hospital just before and after the outbreak of the pandemic, demonstrated the impact of the restrictions on patient satisfaction with regards to the quality of liver care[8].
-The same study showed that CLD patients that were hospitalised during the pandemic were sicker indicating a higher threshold for hospital attendance and admission, and that liver-related mortality was higher.
+The same study showed that CLD patients who were hospitalized during the pandemic were sicker indicating a higher threshold for hospital attendance and admission, and liver-related mortality was higher.

 EVALUATION AND SELECTION OF CANDIDATES FOR LIVER TRANSPLANTATION

-The same restrictions applied to the evaluation and selection process of LT candidates.
-Many LT centres developed local policies for selecting patients and for prioritizing those who were already on the waiting list.
-Patients that were prioritised included those with acute liver failure, higher model for end-stage liver disease (MELD) score and those at risk for decompensation or HCC progression[4].
-The evaluation process had to be remodelled taking into consideration travelling restrictions, distancing measures and minimisation of exposure to SARS-CoV-2.
-An important element of LT assessments, i.e. patients and family education, social work and dietitian consultations, had to be performed either via video or telephone consultations.
-In several LT centres, the group education sessions were replaced by internet-based sessions with multiple participants.
+The same restrictions were applied to the evaluation and selection process of LT candidates.
+Many LT centers developed local policies for selecting patients and for prioritizing those who were already on the waiting list.
+Patients who were prioritized included those with acute liver failure, higher model for end-stage liver disease (MELD) score and those at risk for decompensation or HCC progression[4].
+The evaluation process had to be remodeled taking into consideration travelling restrictions, distancing measures and minimization of exposure to SARS-CoV-2.
+LT assessments, i.e. patients and family education, social work and dietitian consultations, had to be performed either via video or telephone consultations.
+In several LT centers, the group education sessions were replaced by internet-based sessions with multiple participants.

 The impact of COVID-19 on the waiting list for solid organ transplantation (SOT) was investigated in a study that used the Scientific Registry of Transplant Recipients (SRTR) data[9].
-In March 2020 coinciding with the onset of the pandemic and in winter 2020/2021 coinciding with the second surge, there was a rapid decline in the length of the waiting list for all SOT and a decline in the number of removals.
-The former can be interpreted by the decline in listings, and the latter by a decline in removal due to transplant.
+In March 2020 coinciding with the onset of the pandemic and in winter 2020/2021 coinciding with the second surge, there was a rapid decline in the length of the waiting list for SOT likely due to a reduced number of new listings, and a decline in the number of removals from the waiting lists due to reduced number of transplants performed.
 With regards to removals due to death, waiting list mortality remained constant for liver, but increased for kidney.
-The results of this study reflect the reduction in the activity (decreased transplant assessments/listings, decreased transplant activity) in many transplant centres not only in the US, but also worldwide.
+The results of this study reflect the reduction in the activity (decreased transplant assessments/listings, decreased transplant activity) in many transplant centers not only in the US, but also worldwide.

 TRANSPLANTATION ACTIVITY